Muz32/deep-learning-challenge/README.md

 #### Steps Taken to Increase Model Performance
 - The column `SPECIAL_CONSIDERATIONS` was dropped from the training dataset as it is suspected of causing confusion in the model.
 - The cut-off values for `APPLICATION_TYPE` and `CLASSIFICATION` columns were decreased to 100 to include more categories of values for training.
-- A third hidden layer was added with neurons increased to 10, 20, 10 to each of the three hidden layers respectively.
+- A third hidden layer was added with neurons increased to 30, 20, 10 to each of the three hidden layers respectively.
 - Increased test size split to 0.25 from 0.20 for a more accurate estimate of the model’s performance on unseen data.
-- Batch size was reduced to 64 to improve generalization of the model.
+- Batch size was reduced to 64 to improve generalisation of the model.
 - Epochs were increased to 150 to give the model more opportunities to learn from the training data.

 The above steps were completed in a separate notebook file `AlphabetSoupCharity_Optimisation-1.ipynb`.